-Such a parental perception could then also frame the .b or Paws b teacher very much as someone providing an ‘intervention’ or ‘treatment’ for any of the issues believed to exist.
+Such a parental perception could then also frame the .b, Paws b or dots teacher very much as someone providing an ‘intervention’ or ‘treatment’ for any of the issues believed to exist.
 This is not what these curricula are intended to be.
-The hope is that .b / Paws b are for ALL young people between the ages of 11 and 18 years – not just those experiencing difficulty.
+The hope is that our curricula are for ALL young people – not just those experiencing difficulty.

 If the course is taught outside schools but within another organised context such as sports clubs or scout groups, where safeguarding policies and procedures are already in place, then that should be fine but the .b / Paws b teacher should meet with the organisation and ensure that they have everything in pace to allow for a safe and supported course to run.